 With the remainder of the Bowers and Wilkins loudspeakers located behind the panelling, we have provided an immersive home cinema experience.
-As a result, there was no compromise to the aesthetics of the room.
+As a result, there was no compromise to the room’s aesthetics.

-A motorised cinema screen was the natural choice, as it would allow for the movement of the stage.
+A motorised cinema screen was a natural choice for this basement cinema, as it would allow for the movement of the stage.
 We worked very closely with the cabinetmaker.
 Most importantly, we ensured that the cabinetry housed the screen perfectly and concealed the projector discretely at the back of the room.
 We used forced-air cooling to keep the projector at the optimum temperature.
-The main content for the cinema was to be Sky TV football matches and so a 16:9 screen was selected.
+The main content for the basement cinema was to be Sky TV football matches and so a 16:9 screen was selected.

 We acoustically treated the room using absorption, diffusion and reflection panels hidden behind fabric-lined walls.
-To aid acoustics, the ceiling was constructed from double-lined plasterboard with green glue.
-Although at the client’s request we were not able to position the seating as we would have done in a dedicated cinema; we designed and calibrated the theatre using a preferred seating position.
-Used Audyssey Room Correction we further improved the acoustic merits of the system and ironed out any remaining issues.
+The ceiling was constructed from a double-lined plasterboard with green glue to aid acoustics.
+Although at the client’s request, we were not able to position the seating as we would have done in a dedicated cinema; we designed and calibrated the theatre using a preferred seating position.
+Using Audyssey Room Correction we further improved the acoustic merits of the system and ironed out any remaining issues.
 We followed correct industry performance objectives, making intelligent compromises where it was necessary.